June 2019 - GREAT WALKS & DAY HIKES

 By Tom O’Grady

 June is here and there are many reasons to get outside this month.
-The days will be getting longer as we approach the summer equinox on the 21st, Father’s Day will fall on the third Sunday of the month, and area schools will let out for summer break.
+The days will be getting longer as we approach the summer solstice on the 21st, Father’s Day will fall on the third Sunday of the month, and area schools will let out for summer break.
 A perfect day trip for families this month is Goodnow Mountain, located approximately two hours from the Capital Region, off NY Route 28N in Newcomb.

 A large white sign directs you to the Goodnow parking area.
 The trail leading to the summit of Goodnow Mountain is part of the private land of Archer and Anna Huntington Forest and is owned by the SUNY College of Environmental Science and Forestry.
 In 1993 a grant from SUNY ESF allowed the town of Newcomb to perform extensive work on the trail system of Goodnow Mountain that included a reroute of the trail, an improved parking area, addition of benches for resting, informational pamphlets, and stop points for educational purposes.
 Another grant obtained in 1995 allowed the college and the town of Newcomb to renovate the fire tower at the summit.
 Staff of SUNY ESF continue to maintain the fire tower at the summit and the trail.